o365hq/o365hq.com/content/blog/Be careful with email from Microsoft.md

 corporate vice president of Microsoft AI and Research, who leads the New Experiences and Technologies, or NExT, group.
 Lee's group pursues what Microsoft CEO Satya Nadella has called
-"relevant moonshots" with the potential to transform the core of Microsoft's business and the computer technology industry.
+"relevant moon shots" with the potential to transform the core of Microsoft's business and the computer technology industry.
 Project Natick is an out-of-the-box idea to accommodate the exponential growth in demand for cloud computing infrastructure near population centers.
 As Peter Lee says,